INFORMATION FOR CREDITORS

 The Automatic Stay prohibits creditors from doing anything to collect their debts against either the debtor or property of the estate.
-Thus a creditor must immediately cease collection efforts, including telephone calls, billing or law suits that might be pending against the debtor.
-If you are a secured creditor on a delinquent loan, you may be able to get an order of the Court allowing you to obtain the property.
+Thus a creditor must immediately cease collection efforts, including telephone calls, billing, or lawsuits that might be pending against the debtor.
+If you are a secured creditor on a delinquent loan, you may be able to get an order from the Court allowing you to obtain the property.
 This depends in large part on the kind of bankruptcy that is pending and the amount of equity in the property.

 FILE A CLAIM

 A Proof of Claim must generally be filed if a creditor is going to be paid out of a bankruptcy estate.
-The claim must be support by attaching copies of any contracts or judgments concerning your claim, or a summary of the claim, if the supporting documents are voluminous to the proof of claim form.
-Usually non wage claims come low in the priority scheme, and receive little or nothing, but a claim should still be filed.
+The claim must be supported by attaching copies of any contracts or judgments concerning your claim, or a summary of the claim if the supporting documents are voluminous to the proof of claim form.
+Usually, non-wage claims come low in the priority scheme, and receive little or nothing, but a claim should still be filed.
 A significant number of unsecured creditors do not file claims and will not be paid.
 Thus if you file a claim and payments do go to unsecured creditors, you may be paid a greater amount than originally thought.
 Get the Claim Form here if the court did not send one to you.

 EVALUATE YOUR RIGHTS

 When a creditor evaluates their rights they should include the following: